 - 200g golden marzipan

 - 1-2 Tbsp apricot jam, warmed

 - OR 50-70g blanched almonds if you prefer not to ice the cake

 For the cake

 You will need an 22cm round springform cake tin or an 18 cm square tin, greased and lined with parchment paper.

 Begin this cake at least 12 hours before baking (a couple of days is even better).
-Place all the dried fruit, mixed peel and brandy in a mixing bowl.
-Mix well and cover with a clean tea towel and set aside to let the fruit absorb the brandy or cognac.
+Place all the dried fruit, mixed peel and brandy/cognac/rum or apple juice in a mixing bowl.
+Mix well and cover with a clean tea towel and set aside to let the fruit absorb the liquid.
 If more than 12 hours, then stir a few times over the intervening days.

 On baking day, preheat the oven to gas mark 1/275°F/140°C. Measure out all the rest of the ingredients.
 There are many, so tick them off as you go.

 Begin the cake by sifting the flour, salt and spices into a large mixing bowl.
 Lift the sieve up high.
 Do not skip this step.
 Airing the flour is key to good baking!

 In a separate large mixing bowl, whisk/cream together the coconut oil, sugar, treacle or molasses, marmalade and vanilla essence until it is well amalgamated and has lots of air bubbles in it.